Cogut Institute for the Humanities

 Directed by Amanda Anderson, Director of the Cogut Institute for the Humanities and Andrew W. Mellon Professor of Humanities and English

-The Collaborative Humanities Initiative promotes collaborative practices that expand or transform modes of research, teaching, and learning in the humanities and across disciplines.
-Through dedicated events and courses, the Initiative fosters an expanded sense of intellectual community for scholars and students dedicated to thinking together across disciplines, frameworks, and locations.
+The Collaborative Humanities Initiative promotes collaborative practices that transform modes of research, teaching, and learning in the humanities and across disciplines.
+Through dedicated events and courses, the initiative fosters an expanded sense of intellectual community for scholars and students dedicated to thinking together across disciplines, frameworks, and locations.

-In both its content and structure, the Collaborative Humanities Initiative resonates with Brown University’s emphasis on collaborative, cross-disciplinary, and interdisciplinary approaches as articulated in its strategic plan.
-It advances the important ways in which the humanities contribute to understanding and meeting the grand challenges facing society and the world.
+In both its content and structure, the Collaborative Humanities Initiative resonates with Brown University’s emphasis on collaborative, cross-disciplinary, and interdisciplinary approaches to research and teaching.
+It advances the important ways in which the humanities contribute to understanding and meeting the core challenges facing society and the world.

 Cogut Collaborative Humanities Fellowship